 a.
 Receiving water monitoring is necessary to assess compliance with receiving water limitations and to assess the impacts of the discharge on the receiving stream.

 b.
 Receiving water monitoring frequencies and sample types for flow (continuous), pH (weekly), dissolved oxygen (weekly), electrical conductivity (weekly), hardness (monthly), temperature (weekly), and turbidity (weekly) at Monitoring Locations RSW-001 and RSW-002 have been retained from Order R5-2016-0045-02 to determine compliance with the applicable receiving water limitations and characterize the receiving water for these parameters.
+Receiving water monitoring for dissolved organic carbon (monthly) has been added to calculate the 2018 U.S. EPA National Ambient Water Quality Criteria for aluminum for the next permit renewal.
+Receiving water monitoring is only required when discharging to surface water.

 c.
 On 21 December 2018, U.S. EPA finalized updated NAWQC for aluminum in freshwater that reflect the latest science and allow for development of criteria reflecting the impact of local water chemistry on aluminum toxicity to aquatic life.
 The updated criteria account for the site-specific bioavailability of aluminum in receiving waters, which is dependent on pH, dissolved organic carbon, and hardness.
 This Order establishes monthly receiving water monitoring requirements for dissolved organic carbon at Monitoring Locations RSW-001 and RSW-002 in order to collect sufficient data for calculating aquatic life criteria for aluminum in accordance with the 2018 NAWQC.